CarawaysClass/carawaysclass.github.io/itse1311/md/itse1311-syllabus.md

 ## Student Learning Outcomes

-Generally, students completing this course will:
+Generally, students completing this course will be able to:

 * Demonstrate the use of markup and scripting languages.
 * Create interactive web pages.